dekta/Revision/system/Readme.md

-## Differences between webhooks and WebSockets

-- Webhooks are used for one-way communication from a source application to a destination application, while WebSockets facilitate two-way communication between server and client.
-- Webhooks are mostly used by two servers to pass information, while WebSockets are used primarily for server-to-client (mostly web browsers) communication.
-- Also, webhooks close the socket connection on the receiving application once a response has been sent back, while WebSockets keep the connection open for as long as required and not just for a single transfer of information.
-- In terms of communication protocols, WebSocket uses its own custom WS protocol while webhooks use regular HTTP.

 ## Differences between webhooks and pub/sub

 - In a pub/sub system, message sources are decoupled from message consumers while in webhooks, the message producer is fully aware of the location of the consumer through the webhook URL.